 The Department of Oncology actively promotes a friendly and equitable culture that supports a good balance between work and life and is committed to providing a family-friendly working environment.
-The University of Oxford recognises these demands and offers a range of family-friendly policies and schemes:

 The University offers a comprehensive range of childcare services at affordable prices and works closely with various professional bodies to continue to enhance its provision.